Skip to content

 bash

-npx multimodel-dev-os workflow show repo-health
+npx multimodel-dev-os workflow show release-check

 Plan Workflow Execution (Dry-Run)